 January 1 1861 Tuesday

 USA.
-James Buchanan was President of the United States of America, elected March 4th 1857.
+James Buchanan was the incumbent President of the United States of America, elected on 4 March 1857.

 USA.
-John Cabell Breckinridge was Vice-President of the United States of America, elected March 4th 1857.
+John Cabell Breckinridge was the incumbent Vice-President of the United States of America, elected on 4 March 1857.

 USA.
 Horatio King took interim office as US Postmaster-General deputising for Joseph Holt.